top of page

 Characteristics

-The concept of music comprised music, poetry, theater and dance.
+The concept of music included music, poetry, theater and dance.

 1. Trochee: long – short